 Please contribute if you can!
-Venmo @karenandthesorrows and your tips will help support the musicians and our local bail funds.
+Venmo @karenandthesorrows and your tips will help support the musicians.

 And if you’re in Brooklyn, you can still order delivery from Branded!
 Or order cute Branded merch from wherever you are!
 Check out www.brandedsaloon.com to support our favorite bar.